TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Last night, you should have done your yak-shaving and Skitch-ing.
 Now it's time to bring this monster to life!

 For this layout, let's just focus on the "desktop" view of the bottles in both "grid" and "list" mode.

-View Mode Switch has three distinct views, which means four stylesheets: `styles.css` for shared styles, then `mobile.css`, `tablet.css`, and `desktop.css` for their respective views.
-Make those, and put them in the `css` folder of your `ViewModeSwitch` directory.

-Now, focus on the shared styles for `styles.css` and what styles you need for `desktop.css`.
-Start with the grid.
+Start with assembling the overall grid.
 Focus on the selectors and properties you'll need for the _grid layout_ of the site.
-Hint: you'll need to break into your css toolbox for properties like `max-*`, `min-*`, and pseudo-elements like `::before`, among others.
-And don't forget the `font-*` properties!
+Make _a different file_ in your `ViewModeSwitch/` directory called `grid.html` to practice on.
+Need a starting point?
+Copy `index.html` and rip out everything inside the `<body>` tag.
+Make sure your `styles.css` file is linked in _that_ file and [build your grid _Chris Coyier-style_](https://css-tricks.com/dont-overthink-it-grids/).

+You'll need to extrapolate a little from the CSS Grid pattern, applying your grid styles to _totally different selectors_ from `index.html` in order to get the "list" and "grid" views working correctly.
+The "list" will be an easier place to start than the "grid", but y'know what's even _easier_ than layout?
+Colors!

-After you've got the grid set, align the text, then the images.
-Be careful!
-You might find they pop your grid out of whack.
-Just keep adjusting until it's back.
-Don't forget those toggle buttons in the upper-right hand corner, either.
-Wire them up to your JavaScript!
+After you've got your _sample_ grid built in `grid.html`, take a break and work on some "look-nice" styles: align the text and the images, set the colors of the buttons and borders, stuff like that.
+Don't forget those toggle buttons in the upper-right hand corner, either!

-Now, it's called View Mode _Switch_ for a reason, right?
-Time to switch that layout to list view!
-Still working with your `desktop.css` view, build out the list view for the site.
-You'll need a grid here, too, but with different positioning properties.
-Wait, if there's a grid view and a list view, how can they share the same css stylesheet...?

 Make sure your layout is _squishy_, not static.
 It shouldn't fall apart when the site gets smaller.